The Precipice (Goncharov novel): Background

 One character, that of Mark Volokhov, has undergone considerable evolution.
-Initially, according to the author, "this figure was never supposed to fit into the novel's major scheme, being part of a background, in shadows," a mere "introductory face, serving for Vera's character fuller realization."
+Initially, according to the author, "this figure was never supposed to fit into the novel's major scheme, being part of a background, in shadows," a mere "introductory face, serving for the fuller realization of Vera's character."
 Soon, though, he turned out to be one of the novel's most prominent figures.
 Among rough drafts of The Precipice there was Volokhov's short 'biography' which showed him to be initially a "domestic kind of a nihilist," struggling in vain to realize his life potential to the full, then evolving into a kind of ideologist preaching "new truth", materialism and atheism.
 Goncharov admitted later that Volokhov proved to be a challenging character and in the long run, a stumbling block, hindering the whole process.
 The author himself conceded later that "the Volokhov character came like a piece of two-part cloth, one half belonging to pre-1850s, another coming from the modern times when 'new people' started to emerge."

 Goncharov considered The Precipice to be his best work, in which he managed to realize his artistic ambition to the full.
-"Dreams and aspirations of Raisky for me sound like a sonorous chord, praising a Woman, Motherland, God and love," he wrote in a letter to Mikhail Stasyulevich.
+"The dreams and aspirations of Raisky for me sound like a sonorous chord, praising Woman, Motherland, God and love," he wrote in a letter to Mikhail Stasyulevich.